juliang22/AI/PA1 - Chickens and foxes/report.md

 Path: [(5, 4, 1), (5, 2, 0), (5, 3, 1), (3, 3, 0), (4, 3, 1), (3, 2, 0), (3, 3, 1), (2, 2, 0), (3, 2, 1), (2, 1, 0), (2, 2, 1), (0, 2, 0), (0, 3, 1), (0, 1, 0), (2, 1, 1), (1, 0, 0), (1, 1, 1), (0, 0, 0)]

 ### Discussion Questions
-*Does path-checking depth-first search save significant memory with respect to breadth-first search?
+* Does path-checking depth-first search save significant memory with respect to breadth-first search?
 Draw an example of a graph where path-checking DFS takes much more run-time than breadth-first search; include in your report and discuss.
  <br />
-	* Yes, path-checking DFS saves a significant amount of space being that only the current path is stored in memory while BFS stores all of the paths that are being explored.
-Without memoizing, DFS takes only O(m) space compared to BFS taking O(b^d) space.
+	* Yes, there is a significant benefit to implementing path-checking DFS over BFS.
+BFS has to store all of its nodes at every level which creates a memory complexity of b^d (where b is the branching factor and d is the depth).
+Path checking DFS only has to store the path that it is currently on and thus only has a space complexity of O(m) (m being the maximum depth).
 	* Here is an example of path-checking DFS taking much longer than BFS.
 Path checking DFS runs in O(min(m^n, mb^m)) time while BFS runs in O(b^d) time.
    ![Image of DFS taking more time than BFS.](/img/comparison.jpg "Comparison of BFS to path checking DFS.")

 * Does memoizing DFS save significant memory with respect to breadth-first search?
 Why or why not?
 As a reminder, there are two styles of depth-first search on a graph.
 One style, memoizing keeps track of all states that have been visited in some sort of data structure, and makes sure the DFS never visits the same state twice.
  <br />
-    *  Yes, there is a significant benefit to implementing path-checking DFS over BFS.
-BFS has to store all of its nodes at every level which creates a memory complexity of b^d (where b is the branching factor and d is the depth).
-Path checking DFS only has to store the path that it is currently on and thus only has a space complexity of O(m) (m being the maximum depth).
+    *  No, memoizing DFS does not save significant memory in comparison to BFS.
+Memoizing DFS runs in O(min(n, b^m)) space while BFS runs in O(min(n, b^d)) space.
+Since m is the max depth, it can be much larger than d and thus in the worst case, BFS is better for space complexity.

 ## Iterative Depth Search